adambarclay/mundane-viewengines-mustache/README.md

 To output a value from a view model use `{{name}}` where "name" is a property or dictionary key on the view model.

-Variables are HTML escaped e.g. if name contained "&lt;script&gt;" it would be output as "&amp;lt;script&amp;gt;".
+Variables are HTML escaped e.g. if `name` contained `<script>` it would be output as `&lt;script&gt;`.

 To output a value without HTML escaping use `{{&name}}`.
-Note that triple braces `{{{name}}}` for achieving the same thing are not supported.
+Note that triple braces `{{{name}}}` for achieving the same thing is not supported.

 ### Sections

 `{{#name}}` begins a section and `{{/name}}` ends a section.

-"Falsy" values or empty lists for `name` will not output the section contents.
+_Falsy_ values or empty lists for `name` will not output the section contents.

-"Truthy" values will output the section contents once.
+_Truthy_ values will output the section contents once.
 Non-empty lists will output the section contents once for each item in the list.

 ### Inverted Sections

 An inverted section begins with `{{^name}}` and ends with`{{/name}}`.

-"Falsy" values or empty lists for `name` will output the section contents once.
+_Falsy_ values or empty lists for `name` will output the section contents once.

-"Truthy" values or non-empty lists will not output the section contents.
+_Truthy_ values or non-empty lists will not output the section contents.

 ### Comments